alex-b-chase/16S-workshop/README.md

   * A "good" rarefaction depth should minimize sample loss while maximizing OTU richness.
 6. Diversity metrics _(alpha- and beta-diversity)_
   * This is where you will really want to read up on some basic multivariate statistics.
 Deciding which metrics to use are going to be dependent on your data!
-6.A Alpha-diversity - average species diversity in a habitat or specific area.
+6. A) Alpha-diversity - average species diversity in a habitat or specific area.
 Alpha diversity is a *local measure*.
   * __Shannon Diversity__ - strongly influences by species richness == rare species, sensitive to diversity changes
   * __Simpson Diversity__ - weighted more by evenness and common species
+6. B) Beta-diversity - measures the change in diversity of species from one environment to another.
+  * __Dissimilarity Matrix__ - Samples on both axes are scored based how similar of dissimilar they are _many more options here_ - Jaccard, Bray-Curtis, Raup-Crick, Chao, etc. __SO MANY - READ UP ON THEM__

 # Materials and sample data